GGustavoCostanzo/-Statistical-Methods-for-Data-Science/README.md

-# -Statistical-Methods-for-Data-Science
+# Statistical Methods for Data Science
-The aim of this project is to develop a predictive model that provides a reliable utilization forecast to update the Medicaid funding rate schedule of nursing facilities.
+This project aims to develop a predictive model that provides a reliable utilization forecast to update nursing facilities' Medicaid funding rate schedule.